Code-Institute-Submissions/Federvgh-ms4-broder/README.md

 -	Below the add to bag button you can see the reviews, if you are logged in you can make a review, if you have already done a review for the product the add review button is hidden, this was done with the idea to prevent users to add more than one review.
 Reviews can also be seen without been logged in.
 -	If form is not filled in correctly, a warning will show on the section of the form that is not correct.
 This was tested by leaving sections of the form blank and trying to submit.
-All input focus colours are correct

 ### Product Add/Edit
 -	Removing an image works as intended